|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This colorful and crisp pickled vegetables recipe is so easy to make and requires no complicated canning procedure.
+This colorful and crisp pickled vegetable recipe is so easy to make and requires no complicated canning procedure.
 A hot sweet and sour brine is used to marinate the vegetables, and in just a couple days your quick and easy pickled vegetables are ready to enjoy!

 - 1/2 pound green string beans (ends trimmed)